European Strategy for Data – Overview of New Regulations

 AI Act

-The AI Act lays down down a comprehensive legal framework for the development, marketing and use of AI in the EU in conformity with EU values.
+The AI Act lays down a comprehensive legal framework for the development, marketing and use of AI in the EU in conformity with EU values.
 It promotes the uptake of human-centric and trustworthy AI while ensuring a high level of protection of health, safety and fundamental rights, including democracy, the rule of law and environmental protections.

 View AI Act Chart